Serge van den Ban: Club career

 He then moved to Telstar where he featuring once again in the Eerste Divisie within the 2007–08 season.
 Van Den Ban then linked up a year later with Hoofdklasse team ADO '20.
 He then signed with outfit Ter Leede in the 2010-11 season of the Hoofdklasse.
 He brought an end to his player career shortly afterward.
 Van Den Ban made in all over 250 appearances throughout his footballing club career.

 International career

 Van den Ban played at youth level for the Netherlands He was also crowned the best goalkeeper of the 1999 Eurovoetbal tournament.

 Coaching career

-Van Den Ban coached in prior at clubs Ajax, FC Utrecht and AZ Alkmaar together with the Holland's U15 team.
-He is currently linked up as of July 2015 with English side Arsenal as the goalkeeping coach of the club's Under 6 to Under 16 teams.
+During his last years as an active footballer, Van den Ban worked as a youth goalkeeper coach FC Lisse and also at the Keeperschool Groot Amsterdam.
+In July 2010, Van den Ban was appointed to a similar position at his former youth club, AFC Ajax, while also continuing his playing career, albeit at a lower level, for Ter Leede.
+In 2013, Van den Ben replaced Ajax with FC Utrecht, in the same position.

+From the summer 2014 to the summer 2015, Van den Ben was working at three different places at the same time: firstly, he was coaching the reserve team of Koninklijke HFC.
+Secondly, he was working as a youth goalkeeper coach at AZ Alkmaar.
+And lastly, he was also working as a goaalkeeper coach for Netherlands national under-15 team.

+In the summer 2015, Van den Ben was hired as youth goalkeeper coach at Premier League club Arsenal.
+After three years, he left the club.
+In June 2018, he was appointed goalkeeper coach of RKC Waalwijk.
+He left the position in June 2020.
+Beside that, he also signed as a goalkeeper coach for RKSV HBC.

+On 1 July 2020, Van den Ben was appointed goalkeeper coach of Almere City FC.
+He left the position three years later.